Alcoholic Husband, Alcoholic Wife, Alcoholic Mother, Alcoholic Father, Alcoholic Son, Alcoholic Daughter or an Alcoholic Friend?

 “We can learn to use the pain in our relationships to transform us thereby turning them into entities which heal not harm.” ―Donna Goddard

-Selon le National Survey on Drug Use and Health, alcoholism is not only among adults.
+According to the National Survey on Drug Use and Health, alcoholism is not only among adults.
 In fact, 24.5% of people aged 12 and above binge drink regularly.

 So what are the causes?
 How can we spot alcoholism and what to do?